delzacbrown-ship-it/olist-instalment-growth-analysis/README.md

 ## Methodology

-- **Pipeline:** a numbered sequence of DuckDB SQL scripts (00 diagnostics through 12), each producing a CSV consumed by the next stage or by the final report.
+- **Pipeline:** a numbered sequence of DuckDB SQL scripts (01 through 13), each producing a CSV consumed by the next stage or by the final report.
 - **Four core deliverables:** cohort retention, funnel breakdown, RFM segmentation, and the decision memo.
 - **State-level income correlation:** PIB per capita and Gini figures sourced from IBGE (SIDRA Tabelas 6784 and 7435, 2017-2018), joined against state-level instalment and cancellation rates.
+Run across all 27 states, with no minimum-volume exclusion.
 - **Cross-validation:** correlation and regression figures reproduced independently in both DuckDB (native `CORR`/`REGR_SLOPE`/`REGR_INTERCEPT`) and Python/scipy, matching to within float rounding.
-- **Robustness checks:** Spearman's rank correlation and a log-linear vs linear model comparison, run to test whether the income relationship holds up to outliers and functional form.
+- **Robustness checks:** Spearman's rank correlation (ρ = −0.78) and a log-linear vs linear model comparison, run to test whether the income relationship holds up to outliers and functional form.
+Excluding DF, the strongest-income state, strengthens rather than weakens the relationship.

 ## Stated limitations

 - The income relationship is measured between states, not between individual customers.
 Olist's data has no individual income field, so this cannot be extended to customer-level claims without risking an ecological fallacy.
 - Cancellation and instalment default are different things.
 The dataset only records the former; nothing here speaks to repayment or credit risk.
 - The instalment-to-order-value association is real and consistent but not shown to be causal in either direction.
+- The cost side of the recommendation is unmeasured.
+Processing fees by instalment count, settlement timing, and non-completion rates are not in this dataset and would need to be obtained before any commitment beyond negotiation.

 ## Repo structure